hep07/insight/README.md

+# Forecaster

-# Forecaster: Deep Learning Based Time Series Forecasting
+**Deep Learning Based Time Series Forecasting**

-Insight AI project of Jun Xie
+Jun Xie's Project in the Insight Artificial Intelligence Program

 ## What is it?